ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 Note client_id and client_secrect fields, because you will use them later in the LAB.
 They are necessary to configure the serverless Functions ATP ORDS access.

 ### ATP ORDS URL
 Note also ORDS and SODA URL from ATP Service Console, you will need when you configure your serverless app.
+Click Copy URL button and note it.

 ![](./media/ATP-configure-ords-url01.PNG)